alexfernandez/alexfernandez.github.io/2017/origins-language.md

 as reviewed in [Groucutt _et al_ (2015)](#ref23),
 it does not seem unreasonable to classify them as two different subspecies inside _Homo Sapiens_, as many scientists have advocated for decades.
-There may have been only minute differences between African and Neanderthal language evolution.
+The degree of shared evolution is far from clear, but there may have been only minute differences between African and Neanderthal language evolution.

 ### Vowels